Physics-50/Module-1/docs/syllabus.md

 # Weekly checkpoints:
 Each week you will complete a weekly checkpoint and submit it via Gradescope.
 Take any deductions on checkpoints seriously even if they are small.
 By the end of the module we expect that any issues will be addressed in your final deliverable.
 Come to office hours to discuss your checkpoint feedback, we are here to help!

-Deadlines for checkpoints will be as follows:

-+ Monday sections: due Fridays at 10 pm
-+ Wednesday sections: due Sundays at 10 pm
-+ Thursday sections: due Mondays at 10 pm
-+ Friday sections: due Tuesdays at 10 pm

 # Module deliverables
 The end-of-module deliverables focus on the critical skill of scientific communication.
 In physics, the process of writing often begins with creating a sequence of figures with captions.
 This visual outlining procedure lays the groundwork for all the details that eventually fill in the space in between the figures.
 The module deliverables are structured to guide you through this physics writing process.
 Detailed instructions for each deliverable will be provided in each module website (linked from Sakai), but briefly:

-+ For Module I, you will create a multi-panel figure with a caption that summarizes the result of your experiment.
++ For Modules 1 and 2, you will create a multi-panel figure with a caption that summarizes the result of your experiment.
-+ For Modules II and III, you will create a sequence of 2 multi-panel figures that, along with captions, effectively tell the story of your experiment: what you did, and what your results mean.
++ For Module 3, you will create a sequence of 2 multi-panel figures that, along with captions, effectively tell the story of your experiment: what you did, and what your results mean.

-There is no deliverable for module 0.
+There is no deliverable for module 1.5.

 # Grading
 The course grade will be calculated based upon your performance on the mini-questions, checkpoints, deliverables and in-lab practicum.